JesseCorbett/diskord/README.md

 * Can I contact you to ask a question/contribute to the project/report a bug/tell you this is all shit?
     * [Go for it!](https://discord.gg/UPTWsZ5)
 * What if I'm hip and cool, and I want to use a newer more ~~unstable~~ exciting version?
-    * You can use our snapshot versions by adding the gitlab maven repository
+    * You can use our development versions by using the gitlab maven repository
         * Repository URL https://gitlab.com/api/v4/projects/10363714/packages/maven
         * Artifact directory https://gitlab.com/jesselcorbett/Diskord/-/packages